 Turning 50 is often a landmark event, but for Rick, a C-suite executive of a Fortune 100 company, it represented even more.
 His dad had died suddenly at the age of 51.
 So, when his doctor discussed the results of his blood tests, he was very concerned.
 Not only had he put on 60 pounds since his athletic youth, his blood glucose was now in the pre-diabetic range.
 And, while he’d been pre-hypertensive for years, he now officially had high blood pressure.

 So, he came to see me about getting on a healthier eating plan.
 After spending more than an hour talking about his health, weight, and lifestyle, it was obvious that the most important thing for him to do had nothing to do with his diet.
-Oh sure, that was important.
+Oh sure, what he ate was important.
 But, if he did just one other thing…he wouldn’t need to stress so much about what he put in his mouth.
 Just one thing.

 Where This Comes From